-The owner or operator of any vehicle who fails or neglects to comply with any of the provisions of this Part shall be guilty of a misdemeanor and shall upon conviction be liable to a fine of \$50 or to a term of imprisonment not exceeding two (2) weeks, or both.
+The owner or operator of any vehicle who fails or neglects to comply with any of the provisions of this Part shall be guilty of a violation and shall upon conviction be liable to a fine of \$50.
+The Court may however sentence the owner or operator to community service duty instead of a fine.
 [P.L.
-1 986-5, §62.]
+1 986-5, §62.][Amended by P.L.2013-27]